blueOkiris/nabd/README.md

  - `gte` - same as greater but with \>=
  - `lse` - same as greater but with \<=
  - `ne` - same as greater but with !=
+ - `parseNum` - don't just cast to a number, but try to actually parse a number out